Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Keith Richards

-The second excerpt represents the present or the deciding factor of the moment, and is drawn from A Child's Garden of Verses by Robert Louis Stevenson:
+The fourth excerpt represents the element of Earth.
+It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from Familiar Studies of Men and Books by Robert Louis Stevenson: